skypjack/entt/README.md

 `EnTT` includes its own tests and benchmarks.
 See [benchmark.cpp](https://github.com/skypjack/entt/blob/master/test/benchmark.cpp) for further details.<br/>
 On Github users can find also a [benchmark suite](https://github.com/abeimler/ecs_benchmark) that compares a bunch of different projects, one of which is `EnTT`.

-Of course, I'll try to get out of `EnTT` more features and better performance in the future, mainly for fun.<br/>
+Of course, probably I'll try to get out of `EnTT` more features and better performance in the future, mainly for fun.<br/>
 If you want to contribute and/or have any suggestion, feel free to make a PR or open an issue to discuss your idea.

 # Build Instructions